Antaqucha (Lima)

 Antaqucha (Quechua anta copper, qucha lake, "copper lake", Hispanicized spelling Antacocha) is a lake in Peru located in the Lima Region, Huarochirí Province, Huachupampa District.
 It is situated at a height of approximately 4480 m.

-What makes Antaqucha so special is its dam of pre-Inca times.
+Antaqucha is notable for its dam, dating back to the pre-Inca period.
 The dam is 60 m long, 10 m high and 5 m wide.